christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 - [x] GC bias is different between HiSeq and NextSeq datasets -> Add a new annotation for platform and use that as a covariate.
 	* Other options: cqn (https://support.bioconductor.org/p/95683/)? alpine (https://mikelove.wordpress.com/2016/09/26/rna-seq-fragment-sequence-bias/)?
 	* For an explanation of bias, see https://mikelove.github.io/techbias/#/slide-1
-- [ ] Set RFZ as "control" and other tissues as other conditions to analyze data together?
+- [x] Set RFZ as "control" and other tissues as other conditions to analyze data together?
 See https://www.biostars.org/p/110266/
 - [ ] Check DESeq2 results by PCA, heatmap with hierachical clustering, etc.
 	* On heatmaps: http://www.opiniomics.org/you-probably-dont-understand-heatmaps/
 	* If the DESeq2 normalized counts still show a strong batch effect, can run ComBat and test again, but that may decrease tissue differences since there's only n=1 of each tissue in the HiSeq batches...
 	* If the batches are still problematic, will probably have to analyze Retina 6 and Retina 7 separately.
 Can try GFOLD for getting gene rankings (GFOLD paper is at https://academic.oup.com/bioinformatics/article/28/21/2782/235811).
+- [ ] Run ComBat to correct for HiSeq vs. NextSeq on a tissue-by-tissue basis and rerun